-How are you going to improve your optimization strategy in the next year?
+How are you going to improve your optimization strategy in 2019?

-As you look forward, you may be asking yourself…
+As you look forward to the latter half of the year, you may be asking yourself…

-How can I take my optimization strategy to the next level in the New Year?
+How can I take my optimization strategy to the next level?

 Then, we compiled our own Stephen Covey-inspired list outlining the 7 habits of highly effective conversion rate optimization (CRO) strategists.